kartiknarang04/linkedin-scraper/README.md

-# LinkedIn Content Analyzer
+LinkedIn Content Analyzer

-A streamlined tool for analyzing and generating LinkedIn content — **tailored for specific profiles**.
+A powerful tool to analyze and generate LinkedIn content tailored to individual profiles.

-This application helps you understand what content works best for a particular LinkedIn user, when to post for maximum engagement, and even generate content in their unique voice based on historical data.
-Whether you're building a personal brand or optimizing a client's profile, this tool provides deep, data-driven insights and content recommendations.
+This application helps you uncover what content performs best for a specific LinkedIn user, determine the optimal posting times, and even generate posts in their unique tone and voice.
+Whether you're growing your own personal brand or optimizing a client’s content strategy, this tool delivers data-driven insights and personalized recommendations.

 📎 [**Demo Video**](https://drive.google.com/file/d/10iJ4H6wCFZ_-wyjJBS37e1QpMxN8zaIk/view?usp=sharing)